Conditional independence testing under misspecified inductive biases: A robust regression-based conditional independence test

-then (iii) compare its performance with $\hat{g}^{(m)}$'s using the test set $\cD^{(n)}_{te}$ and a convex loss\footnote{In practice, both the (i) test set and training set sizes, and (ii) the loss function $\ell$ can be chosen using the heuristic introduced by \citet{dai2022significance}.} function $\ell$ (not necessarily used to train $\hat{g}^{(m)}$), and (iv) if the performance of $\hat{g}^{(m)}$ is statistically better than $h$'s, we reject $H_0:X\indep Y\mid Z$.
+then (iii) compare its performance with $\hat{g}^{(m)}$'s using the test set $\cD^{(n)}_{te}$ and a convex loss\footnote{The loss function $\ell(\hat{y},y)$ needs to be convex with respect to its first entry ($\hat{y}$) for all $y$.
+Both the test set and training set sizes, and the loss function $\ell$ can be chosen using the heuristics introduced by \citet{dai2022significance}.} function $\ell$ (not necessarily used to train $\hat{g}^{(m)}$), and (iv) if the performance of $\hat{g}^{(m)}$ is statistically better than $h^{(m)}$'s, we reject $H_0:X\indep Y\mid Z$.
 The procedure described here bears a resemblance to the Rao-Blackwellization of estimators.
 In classical statistics, the Rao-Blackwell theorem \citep{lehmann2006theory} states that by taking the conditional expectation of an estimator with respect to a sufficient statistic, we can obtain a better estimator if the loss function is convex.
-In our case, the variable $Z$ can be viewed as a "sufficient statistic" for $Y$ under the assumption of conditional independence $H_0: X \indep Y \mid Z$.
-If $H_0$ holds and the loss $\ell$ is convex in its first argument, we can show using Jensen's inequality that the resulting model $h$ has a lower risk relative to the initial model $\hat{g}^{(m)}$, \ie, $\Ex_P [\ell(h(Z),Y) \mid \cD^{(m)}_{tr}]- \Ex_P [\ell(\hat{g}^{(m)}(X,Z),Y) \mid \cD^{(m)}_{tr}] \leq 0$.
+In our case, the variable $Z$ can be seen as a "sufficient statistic" for $Y$ under the assumption of conditional independence $H_0: X \indep Y \mid Z$.
+If $H_0$ holds and the loss $\ell(\hat{y},y)$ is convex in its first argument, we can show using Jensen's inequality that the resulting model $h^{(m)}$ has a lower risk relative to the initial model $\hat{g}^{(m)}$, \ie, $\Ex_P [\ell(h^{(m)}(Z),Y) \mid \cD^{(m)}_{tr}]- \Ex_P [\ell(\hat{g}^{(m)}(X,Z),Y) \mid \cD^{(m)}_{tr}] \leq 0$.
 Then, the risk gap in RBPT is non-positive under $H_0$ in contrast with STFR's risk gap, which we should expect to be always non-negative given the definition of $\hat{g}_2^{(m)}$ in that case.
-That fact negatively biases the RBPT test statistic, enabling better Type-I error control and robustness against misspecification.
+That fact negatively biases the RBPT test statistic, enabling better Type-I error control.

-In practice, we cannot compute $h$ exactly because $P_{X\mid Z}$ is usually unknown.
-Then, we use an approximation $\hat{Q}^{(m)}_{X\mid Z}$, which can be given explicitly (\eg, using probabilistic classifiers or conditional density estimators) or implicitly (\eg, using GANs).
+In practice, we cannot compute $h^{(m)}$ exactly because $P_{X\mid Z}$ is usually unknown.
+Then, we use an approximation $\hat{Q}^{(m)}_{X\mid Z}$, which can be given explicitly, \eg, using probabilistic classifiers or conditional density estimators \citep{izbicki2017converting}, or implicitly, \eg, using generative adversarial networks (GANs) \citep{mirza2014conditional,bellot2019conditional}.
 We assume that $\hat{Q}^{(m)}_{X\mid Z}$ is obtained using the training set.
-Thus, the approximated Rao-Blackwellized predictor is given by
+The approximated $h^{(m)}$ is